Hurrice-star/ASFD/README.md

 ## Asian Synthetic Face Dataset (ASFD)
 ![ASFD Dataset Example](ASFD_example.png)  <!-- 替换为实际图片路径 -->

-The real images in the dataset are sourced from the FFHQ dataset, from which we selected 11,000 images specifically featuring Asian facial characteristics.
-We generated synthetic face images using four classical GAN models and four DM models.
-For GANs, we employed StyleGAN1, StyleGAN2, ProGAN, and VQGAN.
+- The real dataset used for training was derived from the FFHQ dataset.
+- We generated synthetic face images using four classical GAN models and four DM models.
+- For GANs, we employed StyleGAN1, StyleGAN2, ProGAN, and VQGAN.
 For DMs, we used ADM, IDDPM, LDM, and SDE.

 ---